‘Pipe down’: Biden allies step up calls for Dems to rally around president

 That followed a New York Times and Siena College poll earlier this month that found Trump leading Biden in critical battleground states.
 But some say Biden has plenty of time to make up for his shortfalls.

-“You have to be concerned, but you also have to take it with the understanding that a year of politics, especially in an election, is a lifetime,” said former Senate Majority Leader Tom Daschle (D-S.D.).
+“You have to be concerned, but you also have to take it with the understanding that a year of politics, especially in an election, is a lifetime,” former Senate Minority Leader Tom Daschle (D-S.D.) said.
 “Things just change dramatically over that time.
 We don’t know what the next 12 months will entail.
 Is it concerning?
 Of course, but there’s plenty of time for circumstances to change.”

 When asked if it’s frustrating when people within his own party say negative things or suggest the president should consider moving aside, Daschle, founder of the Daschle Group, said “it’s not frustrating, it’s understandable.”